EBEN TISDALE PUBLIC POLICY FELLOWSHIP

-The Tisdale Fellowship is designed for outstanding graduate and undergraduate students who are interested in technology and public policy.
-Undergraduates must complete their junior year before the start of the program.
-The selection committee will be looking for students with a concrete record of academic achievement and civic mindedness (community activities or organization).
+The Tisdale Fellowship is designed for outstanding undergraduate students who are interested technology and public policy.
+The selection committee will be looking for students with a concrete record of academic achievement and civic mindedness.
 A background in computer science or other high-technology fields is helpful but not required.

 - Why do you want to be a Tisdale Fellow?

 - What personal experiences do you bring to the high-tech public policy arena?

 - What future commitments can you make to high-tech public service, public policy and the internet?